Updated: Sep 15

 Moisture management refers to the active planning of how rainwater is collected and directed away from a building, so as to avoid any potential negative effects.

 Regardless of project location or building type, the goal of a successful building design is to keep water out and provide thermal control within the interior spaces.

 When moisture infiltrates the building envelope, several undesirable conditions can occur, including mold and mildew, structural steel corrosion, and rotting wood.
 These conditions can result in high energy costs, ongoing maintenance problems, compromised indoor air quality, and failure of one or more architectural and engineering building systems.
 If they are not adequately addressed, the problems caused by moisture infiltration can potentially increase risk and liability concerns for architects, design professionals, building owners, and building occupants.

-Simply put, a pascal is a unit of pressure measurement used most often in building diagnostics when testing for duct leakage, pressure differentials, etc.
+Simply put, a pascal (symbol: Pa) is a unit of pressure measurement used most often in building diagnostics when testing for duct leakage, pressure differentials, etc.